 Not having mentioned Lonesome Lady amongst his works, it seems unlikely that Rusty Restuccia painted her.
 Could there be another talented artist within the squadron?
 Added to that now another mystery arises.
 One of the B-24's for which Restuccia is credited is the Taloa.
 Yet a photograph exists of another artist, a woman, working on that nose art.
 Surely there is more to that story.

 There still remained an opportunity to find the artist's name.
-The men of the 494th left memorabilia, records, correspondence and published Group Histories behind and there just might be mention of another accomplished artist.
+The men of the 494th left memorabilia, records, correspondence and published Group Histories and there just might be mention of another accomplished artist.
 As luck would have it, the thoughtful granddaughter of one of the pilots, Laurel Cadiz, posted information online about her grandfather, who flew in the 494th BG, 866th Bomber Squadron and wrote home about his plane---the Lonesome Lady.
 Cadiz' grandfather was Emil Turek.
 Turek kept meticulous records, survived the war after watching his plane shot down with the Cartwright crew aboard, and attended 494th reunions.
 Sadly, he has passed away.
 However, his daughter, Barbara English, had thoughtfully saved and stored his wartime records.
 This offered a promising place where the artist might be identified and indeed we find a photocopy of a letter from Turek to the 494th Historian and previous 866th Navigator, David Rogers.
 (Rogers was assigned to Bomb Squadron 866th Pilot Ralph Harrah’s crew.)
 The letter ends with a paragraph that attributes the "insignia" or nose art of the Lonesome Lady to a member of his bomber's ground crew, Louis Barut of Toledo, Ohio.

 The 1940 US.
 Census records show that Barut was employed before the war as an artist with Owens Illinois Glass.
 Unfortunately, Louis Barut is no longer with us.
 Notably, the marker at his final resting place indicates that he was a Corporal who was awarded a Silver Star.